Abram Alikhanov

-Abram Isaakovich Alikhanov (ahl-eek-ahn-off; Абрам Исаакович Алиханов, né Alikhanian; – 8 December 1970) was a Soviet experimental physicist of Armenian origin who specialized in particle and nuclear physics.
+Abram Isaakovich Alikhanov (Note: Абрам Исаакович Алиханов.) (ahl-eek-ahn-off; born Abraham Alikhanian; (Note: Աբրահամ Ալիխանյան.) – 8 December 1970) was a Soviet experimental physicist of Armenian origin who specialized in particle and nuclear physics.
 He was one of the Soviet Union's leading physicists.

 Before joining the Soviet atomic bomb project, Alikhanov studied X-rays and cosmic rays.
 Between 1945 and 1968, he directed the Institute for Theoretical and Experimental Physics (ITEP) in Moscow, which was named after him in 2004.
 He led the development of both the first research and the first industrial heavy water reactors in the Soviet Union.
 They were commissioned in 1949 and 1951, respectively.
-He was also a pioneer in Soviet accelerator technology.
-In 1934 he and Igor Kurchatov created a "baby cyclotron", the first "cyclotron" operating outside of Berkeley, California.
+Alikhanov was also a pioneer in Soviet accelerator technology.
+In 1934, he and Igor Kurchatov created a "baby cyclotron", the first "cyclotron" operating outside of Berkeley, California.
 He was the driving force behind the construction of the 70 GeV synchrotron in Serpukhov (1967), the largest in the world at the time.

-His brother, Artem Alikhanian, was based in Soviet Armenia and led the Yerevan Physics Institute for many years.
+His brother, Artem Alikhanian, was based in the Armenian SSR and led the Yerevan Physics Institute for many years.

 Early life

-Alikhanov was born Abraham Alikhanian (Աբրահամ Ալիխանյան) (Note: Abram is Russian for his Armenian name Abraham.
-He was born Alikhanian and Russified his last name to Alikhanov in Leningrad.) on in Elizavetpol (today Ganja, Azerbaijan) to Armenian parents.
-His father, Isahak Alikhanian (d.
-1925), was a railroad engineer (train driver) in the Transcaucasus Railway, while his mother, Yulia Artemevna (née Sulkhanova), was a housewife.
-His younger brother, Artem Alikhanian (1908–78), was also a noted physicist.
+Alikhanov was born Abraham Alikhanian to Armenian parents on in Elizavetpol, a city then part of the Russian Empire and now part of Azerbaijan.
+His mother, Yulia Artemevna, was a housewife, while his father, Isahak Alikhanian (d.
+1925), was a railroad engineer in the Transcaucasus Railway.
+Abraham's younger brother, Artem Alikhanian (1908–1978), was also a physicist.
 (Note: The geneticist Sos Alikhanian is often erroneously called their brother.)
 They had two sisters: Araksia (b.
 1906) and Ruzanna (b.
 1913).
-His family lived in Alexandropol (today Gyumri) in 1912–13, where Abram attended a commercial college.
-The family then moved to Tiflis (today Tbilisi), where they lived until 1918.
-They again moved to live in Alexandropol until the Turkish–Armenian War of 1920.
-They returned to Tiflis and Abram graduated from a Tiflis commercial college in 1921.
-He then enrolled in the Polytechnic Institute of Tiflis, but, for the most part, did not study in order to financially support himself and his family.
+From 1912 to 1913, the family lived in Alexandropol, where Abraham attended a commercial college.
+They then moved to Tiflis, where they lived until 1918.
+The family then moved back to Alexandropol, where they lived until the 1920 Turkish–Armenian War.
+They then moved back to Tiflis, where Abraham graduated from a commercial college the next year.
+He then enrolled in the Polytechnic Institute of Tiflis but, for the most part, did not study in order to financially support himself and his family.
 He worked as a cashier and telephone operator.

 Early career in Leningrad (1927–41)

-In 1923 Alikhanov moved to Leningrad and enrolled in the chemistry department of the Polytechnic Institute.
-In 1924 he transferred to the department of physics and mechanics, founded by Abram Ioffe.
+In 1923, Abraham moved to Leningrad and enrolled in the chemistry department of the Polytechnic Institute.
+He Russified his name to Abram Isaakovich Alikhanov.
+The next year, he transferred to the department of physics and mechanics, founded by Abram Ioffe.
 Besides Ioffe, other prominent scientists taught there, including Nikolay Semyonov and Yakov Frenkel.
-In 1925–27 he worked at the Mechnikov Hospital as a radiographer.
+From 1925 to 1927, Alikhanov worked at the Mechnikov Hospital as a radiographer.
 He graduated in 1929.